who's behind ia

 After living in Niger, Whitney was determined to transform her love of interculturalism into a successful career in international education.
 For close to a decade, she directed study abroad, internships, and international admissions for both the University of Southern California and Boston University.
 In 2016, she received her Doctorate in Educational Leadership with a concentration in Educational Psychology from USC, where her dissertation focused on assessing intercultural learning for students on a study abroad program in Nepal.

-In addition to educational counseling and consulting, Whitney currently teaches intercultural competence at the Middlebury Institute for International Studies at Monterey.
+In addition to educational counseling and consulting, Whitney currently directs intercultural learning initiatives for CIEE Study Abroad.
+She also recently taught introduction to intercultural competence for graduate students at the Middlebury Institute for International Studies at Monterey.

 Brittany Scholten, Gap Experience Advisor

 Brittany’s passion for intercultural learning began as an undergraduate when she spent a semester in Salamanca, Spain.
 Enlivened with living abroad and speaking Spanish, she went on spend two years living in Madrid, Spain where she earned her masters in Spanish from New York University, and taught ESL to both children and adults.
 During her time living and working in Spain, she became an expert on traveling on a budget, exploring several European countries as well as Northern Africa.